Tel Be'er Sheva: Iron Age II

 The settlement of Beer-sheba was probably first fortified during the Iron IIA.
 Some archaeologists believe that Beer-sheba, which was on the southern border of the fledgling Israelite kingdom, was fortified by King Saul at the end of the 11th century BCE during wars against the Amalekites based upon a historical reading of the biblical account.
 However, on the basis of interregional comparisons and recent radiocarbon evidence, this settlement phase probably started in the mid-10th century and ended in the late 9th century BCE.

 The best preserved layout of the Iron II city may be reconstructed from Stratum II, which dates to the late 8th century BCE during the Iron IIB.
 At this time, the city was destroyed in a conflagration, possibly during the campaign of Sennacherib in 701 BCE.
 Reconstructed plans of the city suggest that Beer-sheba was planned as a coherent entity with areas for administrative structures and for dwellings incorporated into a single system.
 Fortifications included a casemate wall and a four-room city gate.
 Drains running under some of the streets conducted rain-water out of the city and a well-preserved water system of cisterns provided the inhabitants with water.
 The incorporation of the houses into the casemate wall suggests that its occupants were directly responsible for the city's defense and reflects the military and administrative function of the entire city.
 Archaeologists estimate around 350 people lived in the city of Beer-sheba during this period.

+Later periods

+Excavations revealed traces of a tribal cemetery Late Ottoman infant jar-burials, commonly associated with nomads or itinerant workers of Egyptian origins.